 Several months prior to trial, Ylen told police she remembered that her assailant had a skull tattoo on his upper arm.
 She was unable to offer a specific description of the tattoo, however.

 Grissom went on trial before a jury in St. Clair County.
 Ylen’s testimony was the only evidence that linked Grissom to the crime.

 Ylen testified to the attack and identified Grissom as her attacker.
-She said she lost consciousness after the rape and when she came to, she drove home (although she could remember the route) and went immediately to her bedroom because she didn’t want her children to know what happened.
+She said she lost consciousness after the rape and when she came to, she drove home (although she could not remember the route) and went immediately to her bedroom because she didn’t want her children to know what happened.

 She said she didn’t tell her husband she had been raped because she believed it would “break his heart.”
 She said she hadn’t told medical officials about the rape because she didn’t feel comfortable talking about it with other patients nearby and because she had showered prior to going to the doctor.

 The jury learned that Grissom had a skull tattooed on his upper arm and that on the day of the assault, he was working at the supermarket where the attack occurred.